To alter, extend, build or change the use of premises you may need to apply for planning permission.

 Planning Services can provide pre-application advice and guidance on development which needs approval from the Council, including:

-If planning permission is not required, there are other permissions that may be required such as:
+Even if planning permission is not required, there are other permissions that may be required such as:

 Certificates Of Lawfulness